 V. Prisoners as Research Subjects

 In accordance with our Federalwide Assurance, the OSDH IRB provides additional protection for prisoners inasmuch as prisoners may be under constraints because of their incarceration, which could affect their ability to make truly voluntary or uncoerced decisions regarding whether or not to participate as subjects in research.
 For our purposes, prisoner means any individual involuntarily confined or detained in a penal institution.
-This includes individuals sentence to such an institution under a criminal or civil statute, individuals detained in other facilities by virtue of statutes or commitment procedures, which provide alternatives to criminal prosecution in a penal institution, and individuals detained pending arraignment, trial, or sentencing.
+This includes individuals sentenced to such an institution under a criminal or civil statute, individuals detained in other facilities by virtue of statutes or commitment procedures, which provide alternatives to criminal prosecution in a penal institution, and individuals detained pending arraignment, trial, or sentencing.

 A. Principal Considerations